 The school uses Talk for Writing as the approach for teaching writing.
 Children are encouraged to retell stories, role play and practise modelling sentences and story language orally before writing.
 In Key Stage 1 writing units are generally based around an engaging text linked to the topic and built upon over 2-3 weeks.
 Writing develops from imitation of a text (e.g. retelling), then making a small change (innovation) to independent application.
 Grammar is taught alongside these units so that children are learning features of a genre in context.
 Spellings are introduced through phonics work and applied in these lessons.
+In Year 2, children follow the Little Wandle Spelling Programme, linking their development of spelling skills to their phonic knowledge.
 Children learn to write a range of genres throughout KS1 including narrative, recounts, instructions and non-chronological reports.

-In Year 2, English work is supported by parents through weekly 'Bookshare' activities.
-These are opportunities for children to share carefully chosen books with their parents at home and carry out a shared activity, often linked to English.
+From the Summer term in Year 1, English work is supported by parents through weekly homework activities.
+These are opportunities for children to carry out a shared activity at home, often linked to English.
 These might include story retells, phonics games or comprehension activities.